 Thank you for your question.
 The concept of leadership originated from the concept of associations or groups.
 The first association was established when the Creator of the Universe associated matter with Space.
 Since then, there have been all sorts of associations.
 Human associations always need coordination and focus.
 Those responsible for ensuring that an association stay focused on its mission are the leaders of the association.
 An association can be a family, a community, a business, a country, etc. No matter its type, an association needs focus and consequently, it needs leaders.

 In conclusion, humans generally, want to operate their associations efficiently.
-This desire is the fundamental reason why they think they need leaders.
-The desire for a leader does not necessarily translate to the selection of a good or excellent leader.
-A bad leader can lead an association down the wrong way.
+This desire is the fundamental reason why humans need leaders.
+The desire for a leader does not necessarily translate to the selection of an excellent leader.
+Oftentimes, humans select bad leaders that lead their associations down the wrong ways.
 The appropriateness and efficacy of the various methods humans use to select their leaders is an elaborate subject.

 Peter Oye Sagay